vmware-tanzu/tanzu-dev-portal/content/outcomes/cloud-native-development-in-practice/logs.md

 Logs are a crucial part of monitoring and observability in a modern cloud native application.

-Tanzu Application Service (TAS) has rich support for handling logs in the following ways:
+*Tanzu Application Service* (TAS) has rich support for handling logs in the following ways:

 ### Log aggregation

-TAS has a rich log aggregation subsystem that supports cloud native applications
+*Tanzu Application Service* has a rich log aggregation subsystem that supports cloud native applications
 [writing to log streams](https://12factor.net/logs).

 1. The Diego subsystem takes care of capturing your application